• Skip to primary navigation

 • Pour the remaining tomato sauce over the shells.
 Try to cover all the edges so they won't get hard in the oven.
 If you want to add shredded vegan cheese, add it now.

 • Bake uncovered for 25-30 minutes.
-Remove the shells from the oven and garnish with dried or fresh parsley.
+Remove the shells from the oven and garnish with parsley.

 Notes

-• Store leftover shells in an airtight container in the fridge for 3-4 days.
+• Store leftovers in an airtight container in the fridge for 2-3 days.

-• If you want to freeze the shells, follow the instructions to assemble, but don't bake the shells before freezing.
-Find the full freezing/baking instructions above.
+• If you want to freeze it, follow the instructions to assemble the shells, but don't bake them before freezing.

 Nutrition